 For they covered the face of the whole earth, so that the land was darkened; and they did eat every herb of the land, and all the fruit of the trees which the hail had left: and there remained not any green thing in the trees, or in the herbs of the field, through all the land of Egypt. — Exodus 10

-In both instances the only solutions that could be found was not greater control of the people by the faction, but greater freedom for the people from all faction.
+In both instances, the only solutions that could be found were not greater control of the people by the faction, but greater freedom for the people from all faction.
 And until they found that freedom again, the plagues only continued.